spiral/docs/orm/basics.md

 # Spiral ORM, Basics
-Spiral Framework provide simple but yet powerful ORM engine you can use in everyday development.
-Spiral ORM is able work multiple databases, automatically scaffold tables and columns, define set of realtions and pre-load them on demand later.
+The Spiral Framework provides a simple yet powerful ORM engine that you can use in your everyday development.
+Spiral ORM works with multiple databases, automatically scaffolds tables and columns, it defines set of relations and pre-loads them on demand for later use.

-ORM model **Record** are based on the [**DataEntity**] (/components/entity.md) class, it will be the best to read about such component first.
-In addition, check this [behaviour schema] (/schemas.md) concept which used as base for ORM component.
+The ORM model **Record** is based on the [**DataEntity**] (/components/entity.md) class.
+It's best to read about this component first.
+In addition, you can check out this [behaviour schema] (/schemas.md) concept which used as the base for the ORM component.

 ## Record
-Spiral ORM component does not require any configuration rather than making sure that [DBAL] (/database/overview.md) has valid database connections.
-The only thing you have to do to start using ORM is to create or generate desired **Record** model.
+The Spiral ORM component does not require any configuration other than making sure that the [DBAL] (/database/overview.md) has valid database connections.
+To begin using ORM, just create or generate your desired **Record** model.

-Such model must includes property **schema** which is going to describe needed table colums and record relationships.
-Since ORM component uses DBAL as it's backbone, you can declare set of desired columns in a similar format as [schema writers] (/database/syncing.md).
+Your model must include a property **schema** which will describe the table columns and record relationships.
+Since the ORM component uses DBAL as it's backbone, you can declare a set of desired columns the same way as [schema writers] (/database/syncing.md).

-The easies way to create new ORM models is to use CLI toolkit, record generation command accept pre-defined set of fields using key `-f`, we can try to generate our first database entity: 'create:record user -d -f id:primary -f name:string(64) -f email:string -f status:enum(active,blocked)', note that we are using key `-d` to create "defaults" property (see next).
+The easiest way to create new ORM models is to use CLI toolkit.
+Record generation command accepts a pre-defined set of fields using the key `-f`.
+We can now generate our first database entity: 'create:record user -d -f id:primary -f name:string(64) -f email:string -f status:enum(active,blocked)'.
+Note that we are using the key `-d` to create "defaults" property (see next).

-Resulted entity will be located in `application/classes/Database/User.php`:
+The ensuing entity will be located in `application/classes/Database/User.php`:

 ```php
 class User extends Record